saljam/webcam/README.md

 	<webrtc-stream></webrtc-stream>

 Where <prefix> is the prefix for the stream handler.
 Just make sure to import platform.js and polymer.html before you import webrtc-stream.

-## Todo

- - Split out the WebRTC wrapper parts into their own package.